Lucassifoni/fastfish/README.md

 The linked paper on J.Davies's website was really interesting because of its conciseness and clarity.
 It fits on a single page.

 ## Implementation - read a paper together
 The code in `fastfish.ex` is **heavily commented** to read along the paper.
 The main difference is that I need to place a specific number of items with this repartition in an universe, so I don't fill the available space but stop when my items are placed.
+**The cell size is unused at this point**, because I'm working on an adaptation of this algorithm to handle a fixed list of different-radiused disks to be placed from center.

 ![the paper, a paragraph, code implementing it](image.png)